At Pac Chen you can experience an amazing Mayan adventure with kayaking, zip-lining, rappelling down into caves, and swimming in cenotes.

 Fun fact: there is an estimated – 7-12 thousand cenotes in Yucatán and 70% of the fresh water in Mexico comes from Yucatán.

-Now this was only my second time to visit a cenote and it was an even cooler experience than the first time when I went to one near the Tulum ruins.
+Now, this was only my second time visting a cenote and it was an even cooler experience than the first time when I went to one near the Tulum ruins.
 This cenote is only accessible from a hole above which means you either have to climb a ladder down or rappel down.
-I was super nervous about rappeling, but quickly realized it’s no big deal.
+I was super nervous about rappeling but quickly realized it’s no big deal.
 It was so easy I am pretty sure anyone could do it!

 Swimming in Cenotes